technoyoda/technoyoda.github.io/_posts/2025-08-06-ai-is-the-user.md

 ## What I Learned

+### Git Patches Are Your Friend.

 The current theory is that most of these models [learn in context](https://transformer-circuits.pub/2022/in-context-learning-and-induction-heads/index.html).
 This means that when these models are provided with a concise and accurate context about the thing you desire, these models have a decently high likihood to solve your problem with fewest interactions.
 In context learning also implies that the models are spunges at runtime.
 They absorb what you tell them and the quality of what they respond is purely dependent on what you said.
-Based on this idea, I learnt a few tricks that make my life soooo much easier.

-### Git Patches Are Your Friend.

-One of the biggest cheat-code I learned when trying to make language models write software to my whim is to provide it with a good patch file that contains the diff of how something was done.
+Based on this idea, One of the biggest cheat-code I learned is using good patch files that contains an accurate diff of how something was done.
 All the file changes and a commit message that has enough context to explain what it should end up changing.
-Cursor's symbolic linking of files and objects in a code base are game-changer for making a model make changes to code that might span over multiple files and needs similar changes for the thing you are trying to build.
+Cursor's ["symbolic selection"](https://docs.cursor.com/en/context/@-symbols/overview) of files and objects in a code base are game-changer for making a model make changes to code that might span over multiple files and needs similar changes for the thing you are trying to build.
 It takes work to create that good clean initial patch but once it's created, it acts like your blueprint to create more such patches to integrate newer such functionality at much faster speeds.
 The beauty of a git patch is that the blue print is already laid out and the model just needs to follow what you want to do.
+You are only providing the goal state with slightly different objectives.
+It is also a quick way to align the model to your preferences strongly instead of giving it room for ambiguity.

+### Being more intentional about what I write.

+Since I started programming a lot more with Cursor, my style of programming and the way my mind works when I am programming have completely changed.
+Before 2023 the meta process when writing code was:

+1) Write down why I am solving the problem
+2) From the why, derive how I gonna solve it (involves gathering context)
+3) Write the code
+4) Test the code and if not satisfied start again from (2) / (3)
+5) write tests for your code and go back to (4)

+Now after using cursor religious for the last 6+ months, my meta process has changed:

+1) Write down why I am solving the problem
+2) From the why, derive how I gonna solve it (involves gathering context)
+    - This can even mean finding git patches
+    - this can even mean finding relvant docs files for different APIs used in the code with exact versions
+    - this can even mean linking memos in markdown
+    - this can even mean I provide the blueprint of the exact functions etc.
+3) Feed all the context to cursor and make it only write code (max 3 back and forths prompting).
+    - Scope the code written by it to < 500/800 lines.
+    - Reject a lot of useless stuff it creates.
+4) Read all the code and modify a few places for how i want to handle different cases.
+5) Test the code myself and if not satisfied start again from (4).
+If satisfied make cursor write tests for so start from (2).

+I spend a lot of time thinking so that I am more precise about what I am trying to achieve.
+I think a lot more about how I want to architect something, what ways I want to scope an abstraction and how different parts of code I want to use.
+I leave very little room for ambibuity.
+I always attempt to see if I can make cursor 1 shot the thing.
+The emotion cursor ellicits when I one-shot a problem exactly how I want is the same as winning a boss fight in a video game.
+Satisfaction and fun.
+When I want to build something very large (> 800 lines), I will make cursor build very precise chunks of a whole but I will keep a full track of the whole.